rotemassa123/movie_gallery/README.md

 - Filter movies by release year
 - Pagination support for browsing large movie collections
 - Clear filters functionality
-- Responsive design for use on various devices

 ## Prerequisites
 Before you begin, ensure you have met the following requirements: